swaptacular/swpt_accounts/protocol.rst

   known in advance.

 .. [#] When ``committed_amount`` is zero, this would be a no-op.
-When commit is successful, an `AccountChange`_ message, and at lest one `AccountTransfer`_ message will be triggered as well.
+When the commit is successful, an `AccountChange`_ message, and `AccountTransfer`_ messages will be triggered as well.

 .. [#] Note that ``committed_amount`` can be smaller that
   ``sender_locked_amount``.